lukaszglowacz/norton-innovation-platform/README.md

   - **The Login Page**

-    - The login page consists of username, password, and option to remember me.
+    - The login page consists of a username, password, and option to remember me.
 If the user is not registered, there is a link to the registration page.

 ![Screenshot 2023-08-07 120933](https://github.com/lukaszglowacz/norton-innovation-platform/assets/119242394/89053592-74b2-427a-8a19-dd4061e2421b)

   - **The Add Post / Edit Post Page**

     - Add post / Edit post pages consisting of fields: title, subtitle, content, and a button for photo uploading.
-The maximum number of letters for the title field is 50 and for subtitles, 100.
+The maximum number of letters for the title field is 50, and for subtitles, 100.
 Images are automatically calibrated to smaller sizes to allow the customer to upload images of any size.
     -
 ![Screenshot 2023-08-07 121234](https://github.com/lukaszglowacz/norton-innovation-platform/assets/119242394/5433da38-1e99-4521-92c8-56df3aa01aa2)